sec3-product/x-ray/README.md

 ### Start a scan

-To scan a target repository, simply clone it and run `coderrect` from the project's root directory -- there's no need to locate the specific source code files.
+To scan a target repository, simply clone it and run `xray` from the project's root directory -- there's no need to locate the specific source code files.